HelpBot Assistant

 </linker>

-1. Prevent Trimming of .NET Core Runtime Types.
-If your app uses reflection, LINQ expressions, or dynamic operations, consider including a LinkerConfig.xml to preserve critical system libraries.
-It is completely optional.
+1. Prevent trimming of .NET runtime types.
+If the app uses reflection, LINQ expressions, or dynamic operations, consider including a LinkerConfig.xml to preserve critical system libraries (optional).

 <ItemGroup>